mathiesschou/distributed-systems_project_1/README.md

 # Bully Election Algorithm - Distributed Systems Project

+This project is part of the Distributed Systems course in the 5th semester of Computer Science.
+It is a collaborative effort by:
+- Amad
+- Alan
+- Mohammed
+- Mathies

 ## Project Overview
 This project focuses on implementing and optimizing the **Bully Election Algorithm** for leader election in distributed systems.
 Leader election is crucial for many distributed systems, where a single node or process must act as the leader to coordinate tasks.
 The project involves designing, implementing, verifying, and comparing: